AlexLeoTz/tacit/README.md

 ## 1. Installation

-Install the package globally in your Python environment:
+Install the package from the source:

 ```bash
 # Clone the repository